Plants for office desk To be cool in the office

 - watering (water needs to drain through, so you need a saucer, bowl, or waterproof container to set your plants into; also each kind of plant has preferences regarding how dry it should become between waterings;)and size (small desktop, hanging, large floor plant.

-- All of that being said, these are the plants we would recommend for you to start with Low light – snake plant (sanseveria or mother-in-law’s tongue,) pothos, corn plant (dracaena massangeana;) Medium light – birds nest fern, peace lily, philodendron; Highlight – African violet, hoya, ficus.
+- All of that being said, these are the plants we would recommend for you to start with Low light – snake plant (Sansevieria or mother-in-law’s tongue,) pothos, corn plant (Dracaena massage) Medium-light – birds nest fern, peace lily, philodendron; Highlight – African violet, hoya, focus.

 Best Office desk plants

 Orchids are the largest group of plants in the world and it looks so beautiful, with some 30,000 known species and tens of thousands more hybrids.
 In her book The Orchid Thief, author Susan Orlean described an orchid show and the dazzling variety of flowers in all colors and shapes.

 They have beautiful, drooping red or pink flowers on unique, paddle-like foliage.
 They are usually bought in bloom already, but it is possible to bring a Christmas cactus back to bloom.
 It looks amazing for the home decorations.

 3. spider plant non-toxic to pets

 Spider Plant (Chlorophytum comosum) is extremely easy to grow.
 You can grow it in a flowerpot, in a vase, or in a jar of water.
 Give it plenty of water and sunlight (at least 6–8 hours in a window, but it will even tolerate less light for a while) and it will reward you by getting bigger and producing baby plants on runners so that you can have more spider plants.

 These plants are large climbers, which means they can add some height to small areas.
 Philodendrons can also survive without a lot of maintenance.